Travelbookworm

 They clung to the hope that, one day they would find him in Ingo.
 But, in order to get to the underwater and get all the answers, Sapphy and Connor must embrace their heritage and solve some conflicts between the two worlds.

 I was reading the series while holidaying in Sabah.
 During the trip, I got the opportunity to meet up with my friend, Monica who loves diving.
-Being an underwater modal, she spent hours diving and had been to many places.
-I asked her about any strange things that had happened throughout her diving life, and she didn’t hesitate to tell me a story that took place somewhere in Pitas about a decade ago.
+Being an underwater model, she spent hours diving and had been to many places.

 There’s a legend telling about the area she dived, it used to be a village that was submerged in the water due to some curse.
-The merman that they saw was probably one of the descendent having mutated and adapted to live underwater.
+The merman that they saw was probably one of the descendants having mutated and adapted to live underwater.
 I then asked her if she would ever go back to the same spot again for diving, and she firmly told me No!

 I only started reading the Stormswept once I came back from my holiday, and I was a bit surprised to find that the story she told me was kind of similar to one of the scenes in the book!

-In Stormswept, the twin sisters, Morveren and Jenna are about to learn the existence of a different world and species.
+In Stormswept, the twin sisters, Morveren and Jenna were about to learn the existence of a different world and species.
 It all happened when Morveren found an injured merman named Marlin while she was out searching for a missing sailor.

 Facebook Comments

-Visited 9 times, 1 visit(s) today
+Visited 13 times, 1 visit(s) today

 Next Post